-It consists of four non-executive directors and meets at least five times a year.
-The four executive directors, the Head of Internal Audit, the Group Compliance Manager and a representative from the external auditors also attend Committee meetings by invitation to assist in its deliberations.
+It consists of three non-executive directors and meets at least five times a year.
+The four executive directors, the Head of Internal Audit, the Group Compliance Manager, the Group Risk Manager and a representative from the external auditors also attend Committee meetings by invitation to assist in its deliberations.